boochtek/ruby-idioms-and-patterns/README.md

 In a way, this is a clean-room reimplementation of Kent Beck's _Smalltalk Best Practice Patterns_.
 That's definitely the biggest inspiration.
-But I'd also like to incorporate ideas from several other books:
+But I'd also like to incorporate patterns introduced several other books:

 * _Practical Object-Oriented Design in Ruby_ by Sandi Metz
 * _99 Bottles of OOP_ by Sandi Metz and Katrina Owen